qaisjp/green-candy/ps2 export tool/releases/README.txt

-TxdGen 0.7 by The_GTA.
-Work in progress release.
+TxdGen 0.8 by The_GTA.
+Beta release.
 ==================================

 TxdGen is the RW Texture Dictionary conversion tool.
 Its goal is to support